-That being said, the GDPR has introduced a number of new standards regarding consent that are more detailed.
-You will need to ensure that your organization complies with these regulations.
 Below, we list and briefly describe some of the most important points that must be adhered to.
 If the manner in which your organization previously acquired consent does not meet these standards, then your existing consent is not sufficient and is therefore not GDPR compliant.

-Consent must be separate
+Consent must be Unbundled

-Pre-ticked “opt-in” boxes cannot be used
+Move away from Pre-ticked “opt-in” boxes

 Silence is not consent

-Separate consent should be sought for separate data uses
+Separate consent should be sought for separate data uses – Granular Consent

-If data is being collected with the intent to use it for different purposes, then organizations must ensure that consent is obtained for each use separately.
+If data is being collected with the intent to use it for different purposes, then organizations must ensure that consent is obtained for each purpose separately.
 This may mean that consent to store an email address in order to send a monthly newsletter may not be sufficient to use the same data to send weekly updates about upcoming sales or offers.
 This is part of the larger requirement of providing clear and informed consent.